 Burundian refugees are mainly hosted in Tanzania, Rwanda, the Democratic Republic of Congo (DRC), and Uganda.
 They rely entirely on international assistance to cover their basic needs, such as food, health, water, sanitation, hygiene, shelter, and education.

 Most refugees live in camps where capacities and resources have been stretched to the limit.
 The main needs remain finding a permanent shelter at overcrowded host camps, meeting refugees’ food needs, ensuring sufficient health facilities that can provide basic healthcare, creating a safe learning environment for children and protecting vulnerable people in the refugee community.

 Tanzania started a voluntary return plan for Burundian refugees in September 2017.
 Since then, around 84,000 Burundians returned to their home country.
 Returnees need support to reintegrate in their new or original communities.
 They often face challenges as returnee farmers may have lost their lands in the meantime.

 The coronavirus pandemic has reached Burundi with over 40 cases officially confirmed as of 18 May 2020.

 Since the 2015 outbreak of violence in Burundi, it has become more difficult to get the resources required to cover the refugees’ needs.
 The regional Burundi refugee response plan is among the lowest funded globally.

-The European Union is closely monitoring the crisis in Burundi and has provided nearly €14 million in humanitarian funding in 2018.
-The funding is allocated to international humanitarian organisations that assist Burundian refugees in Tanzania and Rwanda, and DR Congolese refugees who fled to Burundi.
+The European Union continues to monitor the humanitarian situation in Burundi and provided nearly €6 million in humanitarian funding in 2019 to assist Burundian refugees in neighbouring countries.